-GST registration certificate is a valid document for proof of getting registered under GST in India.
+A GST registration certificate is a valid document for proof of being registered under the GST law in India.
 Any business in India whose turnover exceeds the threshold limit for GST registration is required to get registered under GST.
-There are also certain businesses which need to mandatorily get registered under GST such as casual taxable persons, non-resident taxable persons, etc.
+There are also certain businesses that need to mandatorily register themselves under GST such as casual taxable persons, non-resident taxable persons, etc.

 Whenever there is any amendment to the GST registration particulars, the GST portal allows the taxpayer or user to download the fresh GST registration certificate with the amended particulars.

-The GST registration certificate contains a main certificate along with two Annexures- A and B.
+The GST registration certificate contains the main certificate along with two annexures- Annexure- A and Annexure-B.

 Following are the contents of the main GST registration certificate:

-There may be scenario where bank account details are being submitted later on.
-In no case, this submission must be complete earlier of forty five days from date of grant of registration or due date of filing the return in form GSTR-3B.
+There may be a scenario where bank account details are being submitted later on.
+In no case, they must submit within earlier of two dates, i.e., forty five days from the date of grant of registration or the due date of filing the return in form GSTR-3B.

-If you are an existing registered taxpayer, you may also download the certificate from the GST portal.
-It is available for download, only on the GST Portal, and note that the government does not issue any physical certificate.
+If you are an existing registered taxpayer, you may also download the certificate in Form GST REG-06 from the GST portal.
+It is available for download, only on the GST portal, and note that the government does not issue any physical certificate.

 Step 1 – Login to GST Portal.

 Step 2 – Go to ‘Services’ > ‘User Services’ > ‘View/ Download Certificate.